DreddSec/nn0nn/README.md

 > Passive recon & surface mapping tool for bug bounty hunters.

-nn0nn crawls a target, crosses data from multiple passive sources and generates a structured report — without sending a single active probe.
-Designed to be the first step of any BBG engagement before you touch a fuzzer.
+**nn0nn** crawls a target, crosses data from multiple passive sources and generates a structured report — without sending a single active probe.
+Designed to be the first step of any BBG engagement or web pentest before you touch any active recon tool.

 ---